chrispflepsen/MovieDB/README.md

 ## API Key

-### TMDB.json Provided {#file-provided}
+### File Provided

-If you are provided with a TMDB.json file you will need to drag and drop it on the `API` set of the `Assets.xcassets` asset catalog.
+If you are provided with a `TMDB.json` file you will need to drag and drop it on the `API` set of the `Assets.xcassets` asset catalog.
 See image below.

 ![Drag and Drop API Key instructions](/resources/api-key-instructions.png)